Moha-dotcom/JavaDesign/src/ModularSoftwareDesign/ModularSoftwareDesign.md

             The Most Qualified Class Rule
 - Work should be assigned to the class that know best how to do it.
+- When an object receives its dependency values through a constructor we Called it constructor injection.

+            Configuration Class.
+- Enables users to reconfigure the behavior of the program by simply modifiying the class
+- The idea of placing all dependencies decisons within single class is powerful and convienient They place all configuration details (i.e., information about the input stream, the name of the stored data file, etc.) into a configuration file.
+The configuration class reads that file and uses it to create the appropriate objects.

+        Advantage of using Configuration code:
+-The advantage to using a configuration file is that the configuration code never needs to change.
+Only the configuration file changes.

+            The Rule of Low Coupling
+- try to minimize the number of class dependencies
+- This rule is often expressed less formally as “Don’t talk to strangers.”
+The idea is that if a concept is strange to a client, or difficult to understand, it is better to mediate access to it.

+    Summary
+-Software development must be guided by a concern for program modifiability.
+The fundamental design principle is that a program should be designed so that any change to it will affect only a small, predictable portion of the code.
+There are several rules that can help a designer satisfy the fundamental principle.
+       -The Encapsulation rule states that a class’s implementation details should be hidden from its clients as much as possible.
+       - The Most Qualified Class rule states that work should be assigned to the class that knows best how to do it.
+       - The Low Coupling rule states that the number of class dependencies should be minimized.
+       - The Single Responsibility rule states that a class should have a single purpose, and its methods should all be related to that purpose.